Get To Know Us

 The Kon-Tiki Playhouse began to suffer from a crumbling façade and mechanical issues in the mid-1990s, and it soon became clear that a new location was necessary.

 The Naples Players began an unprecedented fundraising effort immediately, and the first major gift came from Frances Pew Hayes.
 Others soon followed including Peg and Herb Sugden, Lois and Dick Blackburn, and Jay and Patty Baker.
 Three successive yearly grants from the State of Florida totaling nearly $1.5 million helped create the final result: the 1998 debt-free opening of The Naples Players’ Sugden Community Theatre on 5th Avenue South, with the play Me and My Girl.

 Now, The Naples Players stage more than 220 performances a year.
 With an audience of more than 50,000 annually, an education program that reaches over 1000 students annually, and having been voted Best Live Theatre for sixteen consecutive years in the Naples Daily News, many best-of Southwest Florida Choice Awards among others.
-They operate with a budget just under 3 Million Dollars, and are members of Theatre Communication Group, and the American Association of Community Theatres.
+They operate with a budget just over 3 Million Dollars, and are members of Theatre Communication Group, and the American Association of Community Theatres.

 Background and History